Associate Professor, Sociology

 Research Grants and Awards

+Co-Project Director.
 “An Integrated Milk Quality Extension and Education Program to Reduce Mastitis,” with Ron Erskine (Michigan State).
 Funded by Michigan State University/USDA, September 2014 – January 2017.

-“Communication Avenues for Vietnamese Fishing Communities in Louisiana, Mississippi, and Alabama with Coastal Resources Agencies,” Mississippi State University/National Oceanic and Atmospherica Administration (NOAA).
-September 2015-August
+Principal Investigator.
+“Communication Avenues for Vietnamese Fishing Communities in Louisiana, Mississippi, and Alabama with Coastal Resources Agencies,” Funded by Mississippi State University/National Oceanic and Atmospherica Administration (NOAA), September 2015-August

 Social and Behavioral Sciences Research Award, Mississippi State University.
 2013.